-For the Bachelor of Arts in Biblical Studies and Ministry, students must complete a minimum of 129 trimester hours with a grade-point average of 2.0 including 6 trimesters of satisfactory student ministry.
+Students must complete 18 semester hours for the certificat of ministry, 63 semester hours for the Associate of Arts and 129 semester hours for the Bachelor of Arts with a grade-point average of 2.0 including 6 trimesters of satisfactory student ministry.
 A minimum of thirty hours must be completed in residence or through BCC's online program, fifteen of which must be in the final year.
 Degree requirements are based on the catalog in effect at the time of graduation or within six years of the student's first enrollment.